10 tips from 4 (former) state tax auditors

 Relying on knowledge and manual processing often creates errors, which are further compounded by staff turnover.
 Inaccurate record-keeping in turn attracts tax auditors.

-Technology does more than just automate the laborious task of sales and use tax management.
+Technology like Avatax does more than just automate the laborious task of sales and use tax management.
 It safeguards your business by removing risk.
 Small- and medium-sized companies especially stand to benefit from automation, as the average cost of an audit ($114,147 according to Wakefield Research) can eat away at profit margins and turn an organization on its head.

 Automated sales tax solutions dramatically improve efficiency by assessing, calculating, and accruing sales and use tax when invoices are originally processed.